The Horrifying Thing About A24's 'Men' Is How Much It Fails Women

 Advertisement

 Men's location demonstrates how little Garland knows of our lived experience.
 It seems that the Hertfordshire countryside was chosen as its isolation appears more threatening.
 Harper is cut off from her support system by distance.
-In reality, most of our experiences of male-perpetuated harassment happen in cities: being groped on the Tube, followed off the night bus or heckled on the street.
+In reality, most of our experiences of male-perpetuated harassment happen in cities: being groped on the subway, followed off the bus, or heckled on the street.

 Advertisement